Battle of Verona (249)

 The Battle of Verona was fought between the Roman general and usurper Decius, and emperor Philip the Arab in 249.
 Decius was victorious and Philip and his son Philip II were both killed.
 Decius was subsequently declared Roman emperor.

 Prelude

 In late 248, Gothic tribes had attacked the Roman province of Moesia on the frontier of the Danube River.
-The Roman troops there, led by Roman general Pacatian, held the Goths back and temporarily secured the Roman defense of Moesia.
-That same year, Pacatian's troops proclaimed him emperor.
-Roman emperor Philip the Arab dispatched the supportive and outspoken senator Decius to Moesia to put down the rebellion.
-Decius brought his son Herennius Etruscus with him.
-However, before Decius arrived, Pacatian's troops mutinied and assassinated their commander.
-When Decius arrived, he and Herennius attempted to restore order to the usurper's army.
-The troops opposed the idea of being led by a distant emperor.
-Thus, they proclaimed Decius emperor.
-Decius and his army then marched to Italy.
-Phillip, with only two reserve legions, marched to meet Decius in battle.
+Their advance was checked by the Roman general Pacatian, whose army subsequently proclaimed him emperor.
+The legitimate emperor Philip the Arab ordered the supportive and outspoken senator Decius to put down the rebellion.
+Before the imperial delegation reached Moesia, Pacatian's troops mutinied and assassinated their commander.
+Decius arrived, accompanied by his son Herennius Etruscus, and attempted to restore order to the usurper's army.
+Opposed to being led by the geographically distant government of Philip, the troops proclaimed Decius emperor instead.
+Decius and his army then marched to Italy, where Philip, commanding only two reserve legions, met them in battle.